skr0x1c0/portal/README.md

 # Title

-Vulnerability in WebDAV kernel extension may allow a malicious application to bypass read only or write only restriction enforced on a file by file system
+Lack of validation in WebDAV kernel extension when handling sysctl requests for associating cache files may allow a malicious application to bypass read only or write only restriction enforced on a file by file system

 # Summary